rich-at-thinkful/ft-curric-gists/fundamentals/objects.md

 Write a function `findOne()` that takes in the following two arguments:

-1. `arr` - array of Avenger objects to search through
+1. `arr` - array of Heroes objects to search through
-2. `query` - object with one or more key/value pairs that must exactly match the target Avenger
+2. `query` - object with one or more key/value pairs that must exactly match the target Hero

-Only one result should be returned even if multiple match.
+The first matching result should be returned even if multiple match.
 If a match isn't found, return `null`

 With the above data set, you should be able to call `findOne` with the arguments shown below and return the following results: